 The Company Secretary is the Chief Executive of the charity.
-In the last 60 years the Association has had six chief executives: Helen Gooch, Miriam Curtis, Valerie Fea, Kathy Lemaire, Tricia Adams and Alison Tarrant.
+In the last 60 years the Association has had six chief executives: Helen Gooch, Miriam Curtis, Valerie Fea, Kathy Lemaire, Tricia Adams and our current CEO, Alison Tarrant.

 The SLA's Branches exist because of dedicated individuals who give their time to run them.
 Branches are supported by grants from the SLA head office and they run training days, social events and activities to support school library staff within their areas.
 From a high in 1989 when we had 28 active branches to a low in 1997, when just 15 branches existed, the branches provide support at a local level.
 Today we have 18 regional branches plus national branches in Northern Ireland and Scotland.

 In 2003 the SLA introduced the post of Advisory Librarian to assist the Chief Executive in handling over 1,000 requests for advice every year.